We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 For security teams and site reliability engineers, this is worth tracking.
 At TechnologyChecker.io, we monitor CA distribution across domains as part of our infrastructure resilience assessment.
 A client running 100% of their properties on a single CA has a different risk profile than one distributing across two or three providers.
 We surface this data as part of our technology detection data intelligence.

 I'm not saying Let's Encrypt is unreliable.
 They've built impressive infrastructure.
-But 51.5% market concentration in any system deserves attention.
+But 54.4% market concentration in any system deserves attention.
+The good news is that the Q1 data shows the ecosystem is naturally diversifying — Sectigo, DigiCert, and Amazon are all gaining ground.
 Diversification isn't paranoia.
 It's engineering.

 Which Certificate Authorities dominate which TLDs?

-TLD-level Certificate Authority distribution showing ZeroSSL dominance on dot com
+TLD-level Certificate Authority distribution showing Microsoft Azure leading dot net

 TLD-level CA distribution doesn't get much attention, but it should.
-We queried TLD-specific certificate transparency data and the results are worth a close look:
+We queried TLD-specific certificate transparency data for Q1 2026 and the results reveal some major shifts:

 TLD #1 CA Volume #2 CA Volume Key Insight

-ZeroSSL dominates .com with 120.3 million certificates, more than double Let's Encrypt's 55.7 million on the same TLD.
-Given that .com is the web's largest TLD, ZeroSSL's lead here carries weight that their overall second-tier position obscures.
-This is partly driven by Cloudflare's integration with Sectigo/ZeroSSL for their universal SSL product.
+ZeroSSL still dominates .com with 250.4 million certificates, about 1.4x Let's Encrypt's 180.8 million on the same TLD.
+The gap has narrowed from the 2:1 ratio we reported earlier, suggesting Let's Encrypt is making gains on .com specifically even as it loses overall market share.
+This dynamic is partly driven by Cloudflare's integration with Sectigo/ZeroSSL for their universal SSL product.

-Microsoft Azure controls .net infrastructure.
-Azure CAs collectively issued 20.8 million certificates on .net, placing #2 and #3 behind ZeroSSL.
+Microsoft Azure now leads .net.
+This is the biggest TLD-level shift in our Q1 data.
+Microsoft Azure RSA TLS CA 04 alone issued 39.1 million certificates on .net, taking the #1 position from ZeroSSL (34.3 million).
 When we detect a Microsoft Azure CA on a .net domain, the probability of an ASP.NET backend exceeds 85%.
 We've validated that number by cross-referencing with HTTP header analysis.

-Google and Amazon own .dev.
-Google Trust's WE1 issuer leads with 19.2 million certificates, while Amazon RSA issuers combine for 20.7 million.
-The .dev TLD (operated by Google) naturally attracts GCP-hosted projects, but Amazon's strong presence confirms that .dev is a multi-cloud TLD, not a Google monoculture.
+Google and Amazon are neck-and-neck on .dev.
+Google Trust's WE1 issuer leads with 65.3 million certificates, while Amazon RSA issuers combine for 64.7 million.
+The .dev TLD (operated by Google) was once clearly Google territory, but Amazon's near-equal presence confirms it's a fully multi-cloud TLD.

 These TLD-CA correlations feed directly into our tech stack predictions.
 You can't get this from scanning HTML source code.